 The God and Father of our Lord Jesus Christ,

-Paul makes a vow in the name of God.
+Paul made a vow in the name of God.

 who is blessed forever,

 Paul was fully aware that an omniscient God watched what he said.
 This kind of God is worthy of praise.
-The Father’s character is the apostle’s witness to what he says.
+The Father’s character was the apostle’s witness to what he said.

 knows that I am not lying.

-The Father is a witness that Paul tells the truth in this chapter (2 Co 1:18).
-His credibility is found in God.
-This is a solemn oath by Paul whereby God vouched for his veracity (Ro 9:1).
+The Father was a witness that Paul told the truth in this chapter (2 Co 1:18).
+His credibility was found in God.
+This was a solemn oath by Paul whereby God vouched for his veracity (Ro 9:1).

 In Damascus the governor [ethnarch],

-Paul indicates another situation where he suffered under the hands of government.
+Paul indicated another situation where he suffered under the hands of government.
 In this case, the ethnarch was the governor of the city.

 under Aretas the king,

 Aretas was an Arabian Nabatean king, King Aretas IV (9 B.C.-A.D.
 40).
 Although he had the title of a king, he functioned as a governor.
 He defeated Herod in a battle over a border dispute between Nabataea and Judaea.
 He was the father-in-law of Herod Antipas.
-He later divorced his wife from Aretas.
+Herod Antipas later divorced the daughter of Aretas.

 was guarding the city of the Damascenes with a garrison, desiring to arrest me;